Christoph is an actor, writer, producer, singer, and musician. In his spare time, he loves writing.

 There are degrees of reddishness when referring to hair, including ginger, auburn (reddish brown), and strawberry blonde.
-Red hair is found most commonly at the western fringes of Europe.
-Leading the pack, Scotland, Ireland, Wales and England have the most redheads.
-Scotland has the highest proportion with 13% having red hair and approximately 40% possessing the recessive redhead gene.
-Ireland is second highest with approximately 10% having it and 40% carrying the gene.
+Red hair is found most commonly on the western fringes of Europe.
+Scotland, Ireland, Wales and England lead the pack with the most redheads.
+Scotland has the highest proportion, with 13% having red hair and approximately 40% possessing the recessive redhead gene.
+Ireland is second highest, with approximately 10% having it and 40% carrying the gene.

 The U.S. can boast (or not) anywhere from two to six percent of the population having red tresses.
-A seemingly paltry figure, but with a massive population, this gives the good ol' USA the largest number of redheads in the world with 6 to 18 million.
+A seemingly paltry figure, but with a massive population, this gives the good ol' US of A the largest number of redheads in the world, with 6 to 18 million.
 Compare that to 650,000 in Scotland and 420,000 in Ireland.
 Who's paltry now?
-Read it and weep you redhead haters.
+Read it and weep, you redhead haters.

 Fear and Loathing

 Historically, prejudice and suspicion has always greeted the redhead, along with the belief that they were fiery and hot-tempered.
-This image—wrong or not—most likely stems from the fact that the Scots, with their high percentage of red haired people, are descended from the Celts, notoriously violent warriers.
-It is this perception that spawned many strange and fantastical beliefs and ideas about red hair.
+This image—wrong or not—most likely stems from the fact that the Scots, with their high percentage of red-haired people, are descended from the Celts, notoriously violent warriors.
+This perception spawned many strange and fantastical beliefs and ideas about red hair.

 The myths do seem to permeate all cultures.
 The ancient Egyptians couldn't make up their minds, typical of the super superstitious Egyptians of the time.
 They covered all their bases with a god for every purpose and situation.
 Sort of a god grab-bag.
-On the one hand, they believed that red haired animals and people were associated with the god 'Set', and many of their pharaohs had red hair.
-That included Ramses who was the most powerful baddest dude of all the pharaohs.
-Conversely, they also regarded the color red as unlucky and many red haired maidens were burnt to death to wipe out the tint.
+On the one hand, they believed that red-haired animals and people were associated with the god 'Set', and many of their pharaohs had red hair.
+That included Ramses, the most powerful baddest dude of all the pharaohs.
+Conversely, they also regarded the color red as unlucky, and many red-haired maidens were burnt to death to wipe out the tint.
 Talk about a makeover.
 Stories still persist that redheads were buried alive.

 It's All Greek To Me

-During the Spanish Inquisition (one of the fairest and justified of all inquisitions) flame colored hair was evidence that it's owner had stolen the fire of hell and had to be burned as a witch.
-Apparently, stealing the fire of hell is a crime and crime doesn't pay.
-In Corsica, if you pass a redhead in the street you are supposed to spit and turn around.
+During the Spanish Inquisition (one of the fairest and most justified of all inquisitions) flame-colored hair was evidence that its owner had stolen the fire of hell and had to be burned as a witch.
+Apparently, stealing the fire of hell is a crime, and crime doesn't pay.
+In Corsica, if you pass a redhead in the street, you should spit and turn around.
 It is unclear if that is supposed to bring good luck or because redheads leave a bad taste in your mouth.
 During the Middle Ages, red was seen as the color of the Devil, and it was thought that a child born with red hair was conceived during "that time of the month".
 Is that a little too much menstruation information?

 Don't Adjust the Color on Your Set

-The association of red hair and untrustworthiness and ugliness somehow prevails in the modern age.
-The Nazi's discussed whether red haired people should be allowed to wed, fearing their degenerate offspring.
+The association of red hair, untrustworthiness, and ugliness somehow prevails in the modern age.
+The Nazis discussed whether red-haired people should be allowed to wed, fearing their degenerate offspring.
 Red hair is often portrayed in less than flattering ways in films and on TV.
-An Irish judge in 2001 fined a man for disorderly conduct stating "I am a firm believer that hair coloring has an effect on temper and your coloring suggests you have a temper."
+An Irish judge in 2001 fined a man for disorderly conduct, stating "I am a firm believer that hair coloring has an effect on temper and your coloring suggests you have a temper."
 Thomas Wolfe was right: you can't go home again.
 At least not if you're from Ireland and have red hair.

 Stupid Is As Stupid Does

-In modern-day United Kingdom, the terms "ginger" or "ginga" are used to derogatorily describe red-headed people, despite having one of the highest populations of redheads, or perhaps because of it.
+In the modern-day United Kingdom, the terms "ginger" or "ginga" are used to derogatorily describe red-headed people, despite having one of the highest populations of redheads, or perhaps because of it.
 This has given rise to terms such as "gingerphobia (fear of redheads) or "gingerism" (prejudiced against).
 Redheads are sometimes disparaged with the monikers "carrot tops" and "carrot heads".
-Red haired children have been branded as offspring of "unclean" sex (uh oh, we're back to the menstrual thing) which has gotten them taunts like "red-knob" or "tampon tops".
-This intolerant attitude has led to a rise in harassment that has caused families to relocate, and has even led to murder.
-A 23 year old redhead was stabbed in the back.
+Red-haired children have been branded as offspring of "unclean" sex (uh oh, we're back to the menstrual thing) which has gotten them taunts like "red-knob" or "tampon tops".
+This intolerant attitude has led to a rise in harassment that has caused families to relocate and has even led to murder.
+A 23-year-old redhead was stabbed in the back.
 Why?
 "For being ginger", replied the miscreant that committed the foul deed.

 There are some documented medical differences.
 We'll skip the fair skin sensitivity to the sun melanoma stuff, but did you know that human adults have about 120.000 hairs on their heads?
 Really.
 I counted my head.
 The bad news is redheads have fewer, blondes have more, and brunettes have the most.
 Researchers at the University of Louisville discovered that, on average, people born with red hair require about 20 percent more anesthesia to obtain satisfactory sedation.
 University indeed.
 Anyone who's ever tried to seduce a redhead knows that.

-It's not all bad though.
-British legend states that King Arthur had red hair, and that a red haired leader would come to lead the country in times of trouble.
+It's not all bad, though.
+British legend states that King Arthur had red hair and that a red-haired leader would come to lead the country in times of trouble.
 Enter Elizabeth I and Churchill, who were thought to be answers to this legend.
-The Merovians of ancient Gaul were red headed and this was believed to give them magical powers.
+The Merovians of ancient Gaul were red-headed, which was believed to give them magical powers.